-$^{17}\,\mathrm{The}$ description above covers the universe of the types of Members (i.e., Market Makers, EAMs).
+17 The description above covers the universe of the types of Members (i.e., Market Makers, EAMs).

-&lt;sup>18 The Exchange notes that a Member may cancel or modify the order, or modify the instructions for executing the order, but that such instructions would be transmitted from off the floor of the Exchange.
+18 The Exchange notes that a Member may cancel or modify the order, or modify the instructions for executing the order, but that such instructions would be transmitted from off the floor of the Exchange.
 The Commission has stated that the non-participation requirement is satisfied under such circumstances so long as such modifications or cancellations are also transmitted from off the floor.

-also transmitted from off the floor").
+See 1978 Release (stating that the "non-participation requirement does not prevent initiating members from canceling or modifying orders (or the instructions pursuant to which the initiating member wishes to be executed) after the orders have been transmitted to the executing member, provided that any such instructions are also transmitted from off the floor").

-19 In considering the operation of automated execution systems operated by an exchange, the Commission noted that, while there is not an independent executing exchange member, the execution of an order is automatic once it has been transmitted into the system.
+19In considering the operation of automated execution systems operated by an exchange, the Commission noted that, while there is not an independent executing exchange member, the execution of an order is automatic once it has been transmitted into the system.
 Because the design of these systems ensures that members do not possess any special or unique trading advantages in handling their orders after transmitting them to the exchange, the Commission has stated that executions obtained through these systems satisfy the independent execution requirement of Rule 11a2-2(T).
 See 1979 Release.

-&lt;sup>20 See 17 CFR 240.11a2-2(T)(a)(2)(iv).
+20 See 17 CFR 240.11a2-2(T)(a)(2)(iv).
 In addition, Rule 11a2-2(T)(d) requires a member or associated person authorized by written contract to retain compensation, in connection with effecting transactions for covered accounts over which such member or associated persons thereof exercises investment discretion, to furnish at least annually to the person authorized to transact business for the account a statement setting forth the total amount of compensation retained by the member in connection with effecting transactions for the account during the period covered by the statement which amount must be exclusive of all amounts paid to others during that period for services rendered to effect such transactions.
 See also 1978 Release (stating "[t]he contractual and disclosure requirements are designed to assure that accounts electing to permit transaction-related compensation do so only after deciding that such arrangements are suitable to their interests").

-&lt;sup>21 15 U.S.C.
+21 15 U.S.C.
 78f(b).

-&lt;sup>22 15 U.S.C.
+22 15 U.S.C.
 78f(b)(5).

-is used today for Crossing Transactions is fair and equitable because of the value the EAM brings to the marketplace.
 Specifically, by stopping the Crossing Transaction at or better than the NBBO, the EAM facilitates a process that protects investors and is in the public interest by providing an opportunity for price improvement.
 The Exchange believes the proposed rule change generally will benefit investors by offering more opportunities for orders to receive price improvement.
 For these reasons, the Exchange believes that the proposal is fair, reasonable and equitable for all market participants.